Pboerwinkle/MultiplayerMeadow/README.md

-# ServerClientModel
+# MultiplayerMeadow
-Model for client server setup
+Model for client and server

 it's probably not very good, i'm just using it as a place to keep it so I can test it over long distances.